cmichi/magento-on-latex/README.md

 ## Motivation

-I was working a lot with LaTeX in the past months and since I had to create invoices for the Magento Shopsystem which fit to the german law (which is notso easy :) ) I decided to take the opportunity and write an extension for this.
+I was working a lot with LaTeX in the past months and since I had to create invoices
+for the Magento Shopsystem which fit to the german law (which is not so easy :) )
+I decided to take the opportunity and write an extension for this.

-Nearly none normal web server runs TeX out of the box, but since it is really easy to install a TeX distribution like TexLive, this shouldn't be a problem if you own a root server.
+Nearly none normal web server runs TeX out of the box,
+but since it is really easy to install a TeX distribution like TexLive, this shouldn't be a problem if you own a root server.